OneOfEleven/uv-k5-firmware-custom/README.md

 * Long-press '5' ..
 Toggle selected channel scanlist setting .. if NOAA is disabled in Makefile *
 * Long-press '*' ..
 Start scanning, then toggles the scanning between scanlists 1, 2 or ALL channels

+# Edit channel/memory name

+1. Press Menu button
+2. Scroll to "CH NAM" (around number 17)
+3. Press the Menu button to enter
+4. Use up/down keys to choose the desired channel to edit
+5. Press the Menu button again to enter edit name mode
+6. Use the up/down keys to cycle through the letters etc
+7. Press the Menu button again to move to the next character position
+8. Repeat steps 6 and/or 7 till you reach the end
+9. When it pops up the "Sure?" text, press Menu button to save, or Exit to cancel

+Press the Exit button at any time to cancel the edit and return to the main menu.

+Sounds a lot/complicated but once you done it a couple of times you'll be fine (hopefully).

+When you're editing the name, you can enter digits (0 ~ 9) directly without having to use the up/down buttons to find them.

 # Some changes made from the Quansheng firmware